DOCTORATE OF BUSINESS ADMINISTRATION IN GLOBAL BUSINESS AND LEADERSHIP (DBAGBL)

 - Demonstrate informational literacy and computational thinking for effective and efficient use of technology.

-- Demonstrate effective leadership skills for innovative and collaborative economic development.
+- Demonstrate effective global leadership skills for innovative and collaborative economic development.

 - Develop diverse teams and foster teamwork through effective techniques through human resource management.